The Facts About Katy ISD's Bonded Debt

 Katy ISD's debt is a direct result of student enrollment growth.

-The District's current debt is related to capital projects dating back to the 1994 bond authorization.
-Student enrollment grew from approximately 25,500 in 1995-96 to more than 75,850 today, a 197.5 percent increase in students.
-During this same time period, the District opened 26 elementary schools, ten junior high schools, and four high schools and one alternative high school.
-Numerous upgrades to District facilities have also been performed over the past 21 years, as well as technology upgrades, the purchase of buses and portable buildings, land acquisition, and other capital project related items.
+Student enrollment has grown from approximately 32,400 in 1999-2000 to more than 83,423 (Reported in October 2019 to PEIMS), a 157 percent increase in students.
+During this same time period, the District opened 24 elementary schools, nine junior high schools, and five high schools and one alternative high school.
+Numerous upgrades to District facilities have also been performed over the past 20 years, as well as technology upgrades, the purchase of buses and portable buildings, land acquisition, and other capital project related items.

 Does Katy ISD's debt divert money from "classroom instruction"?